Arafat-Thabet/Smart_cloud/README.md

 # Smart cloud handle multi-database connections names  sessions [web/api]
-used for get multi clients database . used for config multi database names. you can used it with any MVC framework laravel,codeigniter ...ect. methods .
+used for get multi clients database . used for config multi databases names. you can use it with any MVC framework laravel,codeigniter ...etc. methods .
 ```
 generateApiToken